 |Chase Sapphire Preferred||Either $5 or 5% of the amount of each transfer, whichever is greater.||Either $10 or 5% of the amount of each transaction, whichever is greater.||$0|

 |Card||Penalty APR||Late Fee||Returned Payment Fee|

 These cards have almost the same costs and fees.
+You’ll have to pay the Sapphire Preferred card’s annual fee right off the bat, while the Barclaycard’s fee is waived for the first year.
 You’ll get a lower interest rate with the Sapphire Preferred, but it’s not a very significant difference.
 And if you pay off your balance in full every month, you won’t have to worry about interest payments.

 The biggest difference between these cards is that the Barclaycard has a 0% intro APR offer for balance transfers.
 So, if you want to transfer a balance the Sapphire Preferred won’t be the better option.